 Step 1.
 Select file types

-Launch Deep Data Recovery.
-Select file types and click "Next" to start.
+Launch Deep Data Recovery, select the desired file types, and click "Next" to initiate the recovery process.

 Step 2.
 Select a drive and start scanning

-Hover over the partition where you lost data.
-This could be an internal hard disk, external disk, USB, or SD card.
-Then, click "Scan".
+Hover over the partition where you lost data and click "Scan".

 Step 3.
 Check and preview scanned files